 Besides, if you've been reading the articles at SecretsofSurvival.com, then you know that when it all hits the fan and we suffer a collapse, dangerous dogs are likely to be loose in several communities, yours may be included.

-You see, loose, dangerous dogs are a vastly underestimated threat in a time of national collapse.
+You see, loose, dangerous dogs are a vastly underestimated threat in a time of national collapse, making awareness along with protective items that can deter dogs with an ultrasonic pitch essentials to consider.

 Today, many home owners own dangerous dogs that they do not take on walks around the neighborhood.
 Just because you don't see these dogs doesn't mean that they're not there.